Imane-39/MQTT_Lab/README.md

 ---

-## 📊 Observations
+##  Observations

-- MQTT enables loose coupling and scalability
-- Topic hierarchy simplifies routing and identification
-- Wildcards are powerful for dynamic agent discovery
+- Wildcards are important for dynamic agent discovery
 - The Contract Net Protocol is effectively implemented using asynchronous messaging

 ---